List of Community episodes: Community: The Movie

-On September 30, 2022, after long speculation, it was officially announced that a feature-length film would be released by the streaming service Peacock.
-The film will see the return of original cast members Joel McHale, Alison Brie, Gillian Jacobs, Danny Pudi, Jim Rash and Ken Jeong.
-In April 2023, Donald Glover confirmed his involvement in the film.
-Per series creator Dan Harmon, Yvette Nicole Brown is set to return.
+On September 30, 2022, after long speculation, McHale announced that a feature-length film would be released by the streaming service Peacock.
+Alongside McHale, cast members Brie, Jacobs, Jeong, Pudi, and Rash were revealed to be returning, with Harmon set to write it.
+In April 2023, Glover confirmed his involvement in the film.
+Harmon later revealed that Brown was also set to return despite her originally saying otherwise.
+Chase was not contacted about reprising his role.

+As of 2026, the movie was said to be "very close to shooting", with the delays being attributed to the difficulty of scheduling times when the entire cast could get together to perform as a unit.

 Webisodes

 The 5 As (2009)

 The 5 As of Greendale is a webisode series that appeared before Communitys pilot was broadcast.
 The videos are set up as informational videos featuring dean of admissions Pat Isakson (Dan Harmon) welcoming potential students to Greendale Community College.